 HostRocket provides one free domain name at signup.

-However, additional domain names can cost you around $20 a year, even though the going rate is typically less than HALF that on other sites.
+Additional domain names cost around $20 a year, even though the going rate is typically less than HALF of that on other sites.

 Nickle and diming at its finest.